raveljs/ravel/CONTRIBUTING.md

 - PR everything.
 Commits made directly to master are prohibited, except under specific circumstances
 - Use feature branches. **Create an issue for every single feature or bug** and **label** it.
 If you are a core contributor, create a branch named feature/[issue #] to resolve the issue.
 If you are not a core contributor, fork and branch.
 - Try to label issues and PRs as accurately as possible, especially in the case of PRs, where `semver-major`, `semver-minor` and `semver-patch` labels are available.
+Labels on issues should be a subset of the labels on the corresponding pull request; the milestones should match.
 - Use github "Fixes #[issue]" syntax on your PRs to indicate which issues you are attempting to resolve
 - Keep Ravel small.
 If some piece of functionality can fit in a separate `ravel-*` module, then it probably should
 - Code coverage should strictly be enforced at 100%